morgana-x/ImageAPI/README.md

 # ImageAPI
 An work-in-progress Exiled plugin that allows you to spawn images in SCP SL.
-+ This is not fully optimised and may lag players' games (on connection when the object is already spawned)!!!!!!!!!!!
++ This is not fully optimised and may lag players' games (on connection when the object is already spawned or if you spawned too many images)!!!!!!!!!!!
 + Images are spawned pixel by pixel with a certain delay to avoid freezing and crashing players' games

 # Commands